mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/evidence/faysal/week-10.md

 ## Create the policy inside MinIO
 `mc admin policy create localminio ag3-restic-backup ~/ag3-restic-policy.json`

 Why we use it:
-mc admin policy create = creates a MinIO access policy. localminio = your working MinIO admin alias. ag3-restic-backup = the name we are giving this restricted policy.
+mc admin policy create = creates a MinIO access policy.
+localminio = your working MinIO admin alias.
+ag3-restic-backup = the name we are giving this restricted policy.
 ~/ag3-restic-policy.json = the permissions file you just created.
 <img width="1918" height="89" alt="image" src="https://github.com/user-attachments/assets/9967125f-fbf8-4773-a2da-521d4cce70b8" />

 ## Create the restricted MinIO user

+## Attach the restricted policy to the user

+##